 However, a new study by Rena Wing from Brown Medical school, suggests that daily weighing is a successful technique that encourages weight loss and weight maintenance providing the results are acted upon.
 Wing concludes:-

 If you want to keep the pounds off, daily weighing is critical.
 But stepping on the scale isn’t enough.
 You have to use that information to change your behavior, whether that means eating healthier or walking more.
 Paying attention to weight – and taking quick action if it creeps up – seems to be the secret to success.

-Pacanowski carried out a recent study that showed daily self-weighing is beneficial for weight loss in adults.
-The study involved 162 overweight participants over a 2 year period.
+Pacanowski carried out a recent study that shows daily self-weighing is beneficial for weight loss in adults.
 Pacanowski concluded that:-

 Self-weighing and visual feedback may be a useful strategy combined with other techniques to promote healthful weight loss.